 - Redirecting or distracting very young children.

-Natural consequences (external link) can be used when it is safe and appropriate (e.g., if your child breaks a toy, they cannot play with it or get a new one).
+- Natural consequences can be used when it is safe and appropriate (e.g., if your child breaks a toy, they cannot play with it or get a new one).

-Logical consequences (external link) (e.g., if your child refuses to share toys with a friend, the toy goes away for 1 – 30 min depending on the age of your child).
+- Logical consequences (e.g., if your child refuses to share toys with a friend, the toy goes away for 1 – 30 min depending on the age of your child).

 - Time in.
 This involves staying with your child until they are calm then choosing an age appropriate strategy to respond to their earlier behaviour.